To answer that question, first, try to remember if you have ever been to the Moon before.

 Some of these gaseous molecules, called “greenhouse gases,” are what keep the Earth’s atmosphere warm and its temperatures pretty much stable.
 Greenhouse gases do not warm the atmosphere by making heat, though.
 Instead, they trap heat from the sun.

-The sun is sending heat to the Earth through its light.
-Most sunlight is in the form of ultraviolet waves (the radiation that sunblock protects you from) and visible light (the radiation that allows you to see).
-Ultraviolet and visible light waves can travel right through the atmosphere (though about half of these waves get blocked by clouds and other things in the atmosphere, which keeps us from getting dangerously hot when we’re in sunlight).
+The sun is sending heat to the Earth through its rays.
+Most of the sun's rays that pass through the atmosphere are in the form of ultraviolet waves (the radiation that sunblock protects you from) and visible light (the radiation that allows you to see).
+Ultraviolet and visible light waves can travel right through the atmosphere (though about half of these waves get blocked by clouds and other things in the atmosphere, which is a good thing for us).
 When sunlight waves reach the ground, the surfaces absorb their heat.
 As the ground warms up, that heat eventually will start rising back in the air (when you see a hawk or a vulture soaring around in a circle without flapping its wings, it is able to do so because it is riding rising hot air that was heated by the sun-baked ground).
 This heat is not released as ultraviolet light (you won’t get a sunburn from the ground) or visible light (you don’t need sunglasses to look at the ground).
 Instead, because some of the energy of the waves is lost during absorption, the heat from the ground is released as infrared radiation.

 Though greenhouse gases cannot stop ultraviolet or visible light radiation, they can stop infrared radiation heat, at least for a little while.
 In doing so, greenhouse gases act kind of like a blanket.
 If you have ever gone to your Great-Grandmother’s house in the winter and had to sleep in the room that she doesn’t bother to heat because normally no one sleeps in there, then you know as you first tuck into that freezing cold bed that blankets are not naturally warm.
 Eventually, they warm up, though, thanks to the heat in your body.
 The inside of your body is about 98.6 degrees Fahrenheit and that heat continuously leaves your body and warms the air trapped under the blanket.
 Eventually, that makes you feels nice and toasty under the blanket, and just your face freezes all night.